-As a part of Common Ground 2018, the foundation and our community partners are offering conversation facilitation trainings for hosts, participants, and volunteers who are interested in having productive conversations.
-These trainings will be focused on the Common Ground conversation structure and teach best practices for encouraging inclusive, civil discussion among small groups.
+As a part of Common Ground, the foundation and our community partners offer conversation facilitation trainings for hosts, participants, and volunteers who are interested in having productive conversations.
+These trainings focus on the Common Ground conversation structure and teach best practices for encouraging inclusive, civil discussion among small groups.

 What is the role of conversation facilitators?

 Conversation facilitation is optional, and all trainings and resources for facilitation are provided for free as a part of Common Ground event support.
-We recommend you plan your event around tables of 6-10 people.
-If you would like a facilitator to participate, you would need one facilitator per table.
-Details on facilitation trainings will be available soon, but we recommend that if you would like to have a facilitator take part in your event, you ask someone on your event team or who you know will be at the event to go through the training and act as facilitators.
+We recommend you plan your event around tables of 6-10 people, and if you would like a facilitator to participate, you would need one facilitator per table.
+Details on facilitation trainings will be available soon; we recommend that if you would like to have a facilitator take part in your event, you ask someone on your event team or who you know will be at the event to go through the training and act as a facilitator.
 We will have volunteers that we will be able to connect with Common Ground events that need them, but supply might be short.
-But, the conversation for conversation’s sake is great too – facilitation and formal steps through this conversation are optional!
-If you just want to connect with your guests, that is great too.
+But the facilitation and formal steps through this conversation training are optional!
+If you just want to connect with your guests, conversation for conversation’s sake is great too.

 What if the facilitator does not show up?

-If your facilitator cancels ahead of June 24, please reach out – we may be able to connect you with another facilitator.
+If your facilitator cancels ahead of your event, please reach out – we may be able to connect you with another facilitator.
 If the day of the event arrives and your facilitator doesn’t show up, you will be fine!
 You can use our Facilitator Guide to help guide your table conversations.